Ajn0r/matilda-illustration/README.md

 #### Colors

-I have found the colors for the website on Coolors.co, in the color palette generator
+I have found the colors for the website on Coolors.co

 ![Colors](assets/documentation/coolors.png)

+Since all of the pages have a background I decided to go with different scales of black and white and also a nice pink color

 #### Fonts